philip928lin/HydroCNHS/docs/files/6_Integrate_an_ABM.rst

             decision = None
             return decision

 To keep the manual concise, we provide a complete ABM module for the TRB example at *./tutorials/HydroABM_example/TRB_ABM_complete.py*.
-Theoretical details can be found in Lin et al. (2022), and more coding tips are available at "Advanced ABM coding tips."
+Theoretical details can be found in Lin et al. (2022), and more coding tips are available at :ref:`Advanced ABM coding tips`.

 Step 4: Run a calibration
 -------------------------